 |o overall professionalism|

-The course schedule (see course schedule for due dates) indicates a 'prompt' for reflective journal entries for a variety of weeks throughout the term.
-There will be six reflective journal 'prompts' throughout the term; each student is to submit five reflective journal assignments.
-This term-long activity accounts for twenty to forty percent of your course grade, and is designed to engage you in linking the course content with 'real life' application(s).
+Each day the class schedule will indicate a 'prompt' for your reflective journal (see course schedule for due dates).
+This term-long assignment accounts for twenty to thirty percent of your course grade, and is designed to engage you in linking the course content with 'real life' application.

 Each student has access to only their own journal.
-Only each individual student, as well as the faculty member, have access to these posts which are time and date stamped upon submission.
-Entries are due by midnight of the day on which a 'prompt' is listed on the course schedule.
+Only each individual student, as well as the faculty members, have access to these posts which are time and date stamped upon submission.
+Entries are due by midnight of each day a 'prompt' is listed on the course schedule.

 GROUP CASE ANALYSIS: